A Day in the Life Of: Digital Marketing Specialist

 When we hire for positions at Lucid Agency, we meticulously work to create the perfect job description that will explain exactly what the job entails and exactly what we are looking for in an ideal candidate.
 What usually happens is we end up with ambiguous descriptions like, “ability to deal with the frequently changing workload including varied projects and fast-paced situations associated with an advertising and marketing agency.”

 While that is an accurate description of what is required of a Digital Marketing Specialist (DMS), it doesn’t paint the picture we would like it to.
-To paint a clearer picture, we decided to ask our rock star Digital Marketing Specialists — Dylan, Jess, Ryan, and Taylor — what a day in their work-life looks like.
+To paint a clearer picture, we decided to ask four of our rock star Digital Marketing Specialists — Dylan, Jess, Ryan, and Taylor — what a day in their work-life looks like.
 And you guessed it, their answers all started with, “well, it depends on the day.”
 To help visualize what a DMS does, here is a timeline of what a “typical” day looks like.

 Our DMSs arrive at the office sometime in this time block.
 Having a flexible start time ensure everyone shows up at the office ready to work.
 After grabbing their first cup of coffee and firing up a playlist, they settle in to check out the latest campaign results.
 While each has their own set of clients, they each monitor pay-per-click campaigns, lead-generating landing pages, social ads, and more.